 Wood scarcity led to increased use of coal (discussed below).
 As a fuel source, coal was particularly used for evaporating seawater in salt-making, to fire pottery, and to process sugar cane.
 In addition, housing construction began to economize on the use of wood and adopted cheaper, renewable materials, which had an impact on home design.
 This was one of a myriad of cultural choices which favored: “simplicity and conservation of resources.
 By comparison with other contemporary societies, such as those of western Europe, the Japanese used less energy and fewer materials in their daily life without sacrificing essential aspects of comfort and pleasing design.”
 Thus, in the Tokugawa period, Japan managed its resources sufficiently to foster growth, while avoiding social upheaval or catastrophe, without needing to import food or other resources.

-The Tokugawa Shogunate gave way to the Meiji Restoration (1868 – 1912), Japan’s era of industrialization and modernization, and the core perspective for the MMW14 world history course.
+The Tokugawa Shogunate gave way to the Meiji Restoration (1868 – 1912), Japan’s era of industrialization and modernization, and the central focus for the world history course.
 In the aftermath of American Commodore Matthew Perry’s “opening of Japan” in the 1850s and the imposition of unequal treaties by Western nations, Japan pursued modernization with rapidity and zealous intentionality.
 Japan abolished hereditary status distinctions, like the samurai class, creating a conscript military, a standardized currency, a constitution and bicameral legislative body, and a new industrial infrastructure, including a railroad and telegraph network along with new modes of production and education.
 The changes were justified by success.
 By century’s end, Japan had overturned the unequal treaties imposed half a century earlier, defeated China in the Sino-Japanese War, and, at the start of the twentieth century, defeated a European power in the Russo-Japanese War (1904-05).
 Like other “modern” nations, Japan wielded its power over colonial territories: Korea, Taiwan, and Manchuria.
 A few decades later, much of coastal China and all of Southeast Asia were in Japanese hands.
 This imperial project ensured that the natural resources of East Asia could supply raw material for Japanese industrial needs.